 I have been asked my position on Union vs Right to Work by both voters and the National Right To Work Committee.
 Here is my response.

 I fully support the right of Employees to organize, unionize, and collectively bargain.
-Our stagnant wages, lower standard of living, lower savings, and job insecurity, is a direct result of the Union Killing legislation enacted and increasing in the states and through our Congress.
+Our stagnant wages, lower standard of living, lower savings, and job insecurity, is a direct result of the Union Killing legislation enacted in the states and through our Congress.

 Unions fought for and brought us minimum wages, higher wages, safety regulations, the 8 hour work day, 40 hour work week, overtime pay, sick days, vacation days, pension plans and other retirement accounts, breaks during the workday, end of child labor, workers compensation, unemployment insurance, whistle blower laws, sexual harassment laws, Equal pay acts, social security, laws ending sweatshops, and other benefits which created and fostered a strong working class.

-The recent anti union movement is a cause of the erosion of our economy and our standard of living.
+The recent anti union movement is a direct cause of the erosion of our economy and our standard of living.
 Look at the list of some of the things the unions fought for and got.
-Who do these things Benefit?
+Who do these things benefit?
 Does anyone really believe that Corporate America would have given the workers these benefits if it was not for unions?
 Unions also warned of the consequences of NAFTA and those warnings were ignored.

 Never before, have big corporations had larger profit margins and larger profits.
 The stock market is at historical highs, yet our wages have not increased.
 Because our wages are kept artificially low, their earnings are skyrocketing.
 While the middle class and working poor struggle to make ends meet day to day expenses, CEO’s are earning over 373 times the average worker.
 Aside from this being unsustainable economically, it is an appalling discrepancy.